giriadini/docker-multistaging/README.md

      1. Remove the environment variable GO111MODULE - which is not used.

-2. Initial Image build:
+2. Debugging and

-          For more control over the server's behaviour, custom servers is added in the application (main.go), fixed issue by binding the port to all IP's,      just provided only the port .
+          1. For more control over the server's behaviour, custom servers is added in the application (main.go), fixed issue by removing specific ip, just provided only the port .
               Reference: https://golang.org/pkg/net/http/

+          2. Built the image.

                     size of the image : 422 MB

 3. MultiStaging: